Global Resources Collections Forum

 Ensuring the survival and integrity of government information has always been an important role for research libraries.
 The digital revolution, however, radically changed the ways in which government information is produced and distributed, upending longstanding library models for preservation and access.
 Today, we must find new ways to ensure that the information governments gather and provide to their constituents, and the records of the workings of governments, remain available to researchers for the long term.

-CRL’s 2014 Global Resources Collections Forum will bring together representatives of NARA, government agencies, publishers, historians, and members of the research library community, to explore how libraries, collectively and individually, can ensure long-term scholarly access to the born-digital records, data and publications of domestic and foreign governments.
+CRL’s 2014 Global Resources Collections Forum will bring together representatives of national archives, government agencies, publishers, historians, and members of the research library community, to explore what role libraries, collectively and individually, can play today in ensuring the long-term integrity and accessibility of the electronic records, data and publications of domestic and foreign governments.

 Thursday, April 24, 1:00–5:00 p.m.